 In this example, the app has an approximate download size of 5.4 MB and an approximate install size of 13.7 MB on an iPhone12,1 (Model ID / Hardware number for iPhone 11) and iPhone11,8 (iPhone XR) running iOS 13.0.

 To measure an iOS app exactly, you have to upload a release IPA to Apple’s App Store Connect (instructions) and obtain the size report from there.
 IPAs are commonly larger than APKs as explained in How big is the Flutter engine?, a section in the Flutter FAQ.

 Reducing app size

-Some of the obvious things you can do to make your app smaller are:
+Some of the other things you can do to make your app smaller are: